Composite Enclaves: Towards Disaggregated Trusted Execution: Problem Statement

+The attacker model is tightly coupled with the type of \sphw.
+We separate the \sphw into two classes due to their distinct effect on the attacker model:

-Peripherals that interact with their environment range from input-only devices, such as input peripherals (e.g., mouse, keyboard, etc.) and sensors (e.g., temperature sensor) to output-only (e.g, display monitor) and combined IO devices (e.g., touchscreen).
-For any such peripherals, a local physical adversary will always be able to manipulate the environment and thus the input (and potentially the output).
-For example, consider a light sensor.
-A physical adversary can point a laser at it, thus changing its reading, but not the room's overall light intensity.
-As this example illustrates, any peripheral that interacts with its physical environment cannot tolerate a physical adversary.
+\begin{description} \item [\Sphw with physical interaction:] Such devices range from input-only, such as input peripherals (e.g., mouse, keyboard) and sensors (e.g., temperature sensor) to output-only devices (e.g., monitor) and combined IO devices (e.g., touchscreen).
+For any such device, a local physical adversary can manipulate the environment and thus the input (and potentially the output).
+E.g., a physical adversary can point a laser at a light sensor, thus changing the sensor's reading but not the room's overall light intensity.
+Hence, any \sphw that interacts with its physical environment cannot tolerate a physical adversary.